NonMajorNerd/nonmajornerd.github.io/knightbot.md

 tags: [Nerd_Navy, KnightBot]
 sidebar: knightbot_sidebar
 permalink: knightbot.html
-summary: KnightBot primarily functions as an announcer for the Channel Points RPG where you can create a Character, hunt for Artifacts, and compete against your friends in the twitch chat.
+summary: KnightBot primarily functions as an announcer for the Channel Points RPG where you can create a Character, hunt for Artifacts, and compete against your friends in NonMajorNerd's twitch chat.
 ---

 ## Overview